Permanent Makeup Correction & Tattoo Removal

 What to expect?

-Once the tattoo has been targeted by the laser, the pigment immediately forms white cloud-like bubbles on the area with some slight redness surrounding the area.
+Once the area has been targeted by the laser, the pigment immediately forms white cloud-like bubbles on the area with some slight redness surrounding the area.
 Some people may experience mild swelling, but all of these will typically settle within the following 24 hours.
 Although very unlikely, minimal bleeding can occur, which may also leave slight bruising.
-A crust will form over the treated tattoo area, and will flake off in nearly 2 weeks.
-You will experience the tattoo fading gradually over the course of several weeks.